cocos/cocos-docs/en/extension/asset-management.md

 ### Save existing assets

-To replace the original asset using the new data, you can use the following interface
+To replace the original asset using the new data, use the following interface:

 ```js
 // main process or renderer process